Nike Girls Basketball Camp Saint Vincent College Latrobe, Pennsylvania

 This 200-acre suburban campus with excellent facilities is a great place for any young female athlete looking to improve her basketball skills.
 The daily format, which will include fundamental instruction, lectures, and team games will leave any young camper with renewed energy and enthusiasm for the game of basketball and improved self-confidence.
 Saint Vincent College is also the training camp home of the Pittsburgh Steelers.Meet your coaching staff

-Jimmy Petruska was named Interim Head Coach of the women's basketball team in December of 2010, following the passing of Head Coach Kristen Zawacki, who had been the only coach in the history of the SVC program.Read Full Bio
+Jimmy Petruska was named Head Coach of the women's basketball team in December of 2010.
+A long time Nike Camp Director and staff member, Coach Petruska is only the second coach in the history of the SVC program.Read Full Bio

 A 2004 graduate of Saint Vincent College, Petruska served as a graduate assistant for the Lady Bearcats during the 2006-07 season.
 Prior to his return to Saint Vincent, he served as an assistant coach in the high school ranks since 2002.

 He began as an assistant at Mars High School, north of Pittsburgh, under his mother, head coach Dana Petruska.
 His main responsibilities included scouting and breaking down film.
 He left Mars in 2005, and coached for one season at neighboring Pine Richland High School, mainly scouting opponents.
 In July of 2007, he became the first full-time assistant women's basketball coach in the history of the Lady Bearcat program